ppconrado/challenge-01-vetclin/README.md

 ```

-# Instructions: How to run the application locally.
+# Instructions: How to run the application locally

 ## First: Install all projects dependencies (npm packages)